Gopikrishna-05/PRESCRIPTO/README.md

 - Tracks payments and revenue

+ ## Payment Integration
-- **Payment Integration**:Supports Razorpay for secure transactions.
+ - Supports Razorpay for secure transactions.

+## Image Uploads
-- **Image Uploads**:Uses Cloudinary and Multer for efficient image storage and handling.
+- Uses Cloudinary and Multer for efficient image storage and handling.

+## Deployment
-- **Deployment**:Fully deployed on Vercel for easy access.
+- Fully deployed on Vercel for easy access.

 ## Project Structure